August 24, 2021

 Diagrams for Businesses

-Concept maps are a helpful tool to quickly visualize information, take notes, or share an idea.
+Concept maps are a helpful tool to quickly visualize the relationships between objects or ideas.

 Concept mapping is a popular exercise for students, but making a concept map can help business professionals document information as well.